augustjune/acronym/README.md

 ```
 val api = system.actorOf(ThesaurusApi.props)
 ```
 * Use ask pattern along with `WordLookup(word)` to get all data about provided word from Thesaurus.com.
-As a return you will get `Future[Either[String, ThesaurusWord]]`, which corresponds to successful lookup as right or explicit message about any problems with connection or typo.
+As a return you will get `Future[Either[String, ThesaurusWord]]`, which corresponds to successful lookup as Right or explicit message about any problems with connection or typo as Left.